kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 - **Volume follows a resize**: after a scale-down the volume file shows the newly allocated cpuset.
 - **Environment variable exposure**: a container referencing the same values as environment variables sees them at startup, and they do not change after a resize.
 - **No assignment**: a container with no exclusive CPUs and no assigned memory sees empty values.
-- **Gate disabled on the node**: the container keeps running and sees empty values rather than failing.
+- **Gate disabled on the node**: a pod referencing these values is not admitted on a node whose kubelet has the gate disabled, and its status reports the feature the node does not provide.
+- **Gate disabled under a running pod**: a pod referencing these values, running on a node whose gate is then disabled, is moved to `Failed` when the kubelet restarts, while a pod on the same node that does not reference them keeps running.
-- **Gate rollback and rollout**: with the gate disabled, creating a pod referencing these values is rejected while a pod already using them keeps running and can still be updated; after re-enabling, the volume files are filled in again.
+- **Gate rollback and rollout**: with the gate disabled on kube-apiserver, creating a pod referencing these values is rejected while a pod already referencing them can still be updated; after re-enabling on kube-apiserver and on the kubelet, such a pod is admitted again and its volume files are filled in.

 ### Graduation Criteria